Do Go On - 350 - Arctic Badass Peter Freuchen

 I was actually so ugly that my mother was quite ashamed of me

-and that is where the yellow dog comes in.
+And that is where the yellow dog comes in.

-When she took me for a stroll in the carriage,
+When she took me for a stroll in the carriage, the large dog always walked next to her,

-nobody dared come close enough to inspect
+and nobody dared come close enough to inspect me, as was the custom.

-The highest degree of praise my mother ever received
+The highest degree of praise my mother ever received on my behalf during the early years of my life was an amused,

 what a funny little thing.

-the fact that a number of human beings have managed
+She took comfort in the fact that a number of human beings have managed to live through their allotted span of years without good looks.

-The fact is, however, that I have improved considerably in looks as the years have gone
+The fact is, however, that I have improved,

 I love that.